sunfounder/kepler-kit/docs/source/video_course/lesson2.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 2:  Understanding and Using Breadboards
+Lesson 2:  Understanding and Using Breadboards
 =================================================================

 This tutorial covers using a breadboard and controlling an external LED with the Raspberry Pi Pico W from the SunFounder kit: